 Feedback is vital, whether you are working virtually or in person.
 Unfortunately, in-person and spontaneous interaction can be limited when you’re working remotely, but opportunities to learn still exist.
 Is seeking informal feedback encouraged?
 When an assignment is complete, will there be opportunities to discuss the supervising attorney’s comments?
 Asking these questions during your interview can give you a clearer picture of the firm’s plan and whether it fits your expectations.

 Firms also typically provide formal evaluations at least once during the summer.
 Understanding how the firm will offer formal feedback is important.
 How will the meeting be conducted and what mechanisms are in place to make sure their summer associates understand what they did well versus what they can improve upon?

 Our attorneys often tell us that the personal and professional connections they formed during their summer programs have lasted throughout their careers.
 It is important that the firm has a plan in place to create opportunities for you to build relationships with your fellow summer associates.

 Firms may choose to host virtual events, ranging from online cooking classes to virtual game nights.
 These larger-scale programs will provide some interaction, but be sure to inquire about whether the firm also supports opportunities for the class to interact on a more regular basis in a casual setting.
 Will there be any summer-associate-only events?
 How and how often will you connect?
-Ask the firm for examples of events they hosted in 2020—and which of those events they thought were most successful—to get a sense for the kinds of activities the firm may offer in the future.
+Ask the firm for examples of events they hosted the previous year—and which of those events they thought were most successful—to get a sense for the kinds of activities the firm may offer in the future.